Kp0c/war-crimes-map/README.md

 - The `wcm-filter` component is responsible for the search and filter area

 `main.js` files defines all components
+`constants.js` contains generic constants for the app.

 ## Available functionality
 - Showing a map of Ukraine

+## Geocoding
+### General
+In the `data` folder, you can find the following files:
+- `ADM1.json` - first-order administrative division.
+A primary administrative division of a country, such as a state in the United States
+- `ADM2.json` - second-order administrative division.
+A subdivision of a first-order administrative division
+- `PPL.json` - populated place.
+A city, town, village, or another agglomeration of buildings where people live and work

+These files were created by taking the [geonames database](https://download.geonames.org/export/dump/) and converting them into better format for the project.
+Ideally, it should be stored together with coordinates, but we cannot change the data inside `events.json`, so we have what we have :)

 ## TODO
 - [x] Show a map on full Screen